nancyc0337/sep11-freedom-project/blog/entry02.md

 1) Time management

+The 1st skill I learned during this process is **Time management**.

 From November 4 to December 8, I have been learning my tool **Phaser** with this [YouTube Tutorial](https://www.youtube.com/playlist?list%3DPLDyH9Tk5ZdFzEu_izyqgPFtHJJXkc79no).
 Each week, I watch one to two videos, taking notes and tinkered in my [learning log](https://github.com/nancyc0337/sep11-freedom-project/blob/main/tool/learning-log.md).

 2) Attention to detail & Debugging

+The 2nd and 3rd skill I learned during this process is **Attention to detail & Debugging**.

 When coding with Phaser, details are very important, if there's any small errors, the result wouldn't appear or the whole thing would collapse.